gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 	Download the archive and then simply extract the contents into your game folder.
 After installation, go through [additional optimisation](Additional-Optimisation.md).
 	!!! warning
-		The archive must be installed on-top of a clean, unmodded :material-steam:[Steam](https://store.steampowered.com/app/12210/) Complete Edition install.
+		The archive must be installed on top of a clean, unmodded :material-steam:[Steam](https://store.steampowered.com/app/12210/) Complete Edition installation.

-		If you're using the Rockstar Games Launcher version, avoid booting the game from the launcher itself, but rather use :material-file:`PlayGTAIV.exe` - the game files will be replaced otherwise.
+		If you're using the Rockstar Games Launcher version, do not boot the game from the launcher itself, use :material-file:`PlayGTAIV.exe` instead - otherwise the game files will be replaced.

-		Any other way to install it will not be supported.
+		Any other installation method is not supported.

-		In addition to that, I won't support any extra modifications to the files other than already listed instructions.
+		In addition, I will not support any additional modifications to the files other than the instructions already listed.
 	??? info "Updating"
-		If you're updating the archive instead after installing it previously, delete :material-folder:==update== and :material-folder:==modloader== first.
+		If you're updating after installing the archive instead, delete :material-folder:==update== and :material-folder:==modloader== first.
 	??? warning "If the game does not start"
 		Try to install :material-file-download:`vcredist_x86.exe` that's in your game folder.

 		Alternatively, your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try async 1.10.3 from [additional mods](#additional-mods).
-	??? warning "My game is acting weird/my game randomly crashes" Disable mods one-by-one to see the culprit by editing :material-file-edit:`modloader.ini` in :material-folder:==modloader== or deleting mods in :material-folder:==update==.
-Let me know of the issue if you find it.
+	??? warning "My game is behaving strangely/my game is crashing randomly" Disable mods one by one to see the culprit by editing :material-file-edit:`modloader.ini` in :material-folder:==modloader== or deleting mods in :material-folder:==update==.
+Let me know if you find the problem.
 === "1.2.0.59"
 	[:material-download-circle: Download](https://drive.google.com/file/d/1eJ4cbVhJ4tnTGJByh_Lf4eS5SS2ShmHO/view){ .md-button .md-button--primary }

 	Download the archive and then simply extract the contents into your game folder.
 After installation, go through [additional optimisation](Additional-Optimisation.md).
 	!!! warning
-		The archive must be installed on-top of a clean, unmodded :material-steam:[Steam](https://store.steampowered.com/app/12210/) Complete Edition install.
+		The archive must be installed on top of a clean, unmodded :material-steam:[Steam](https://store.steampowered.com/app/12210/) Complete Edition installation.

-		Any other way to install it will not be supported.
+		Any other installation method is not supported.

-		In addition to that, I won't support any extra modifications to the files other than already listed instructions.
+		In addition, I will not support any additional modifications to the files other than the instructions already listed.
 	??? info "Updating"
-		If you're updating the archive instead after installing it previously, delete :material-folder:==update== first.
+		If you're updating after installing the archive instead, delete :material-folder:==update== first.
 	??? warning "If the game does not start"
 		Your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try async 1.10.3 from [additional mods](#additional-mods).
-	??? warning "My game is acting weird/my game randomly crashes" Disable mods one-by-one to see the culprit by deleting mods in :material-folder:==update==.
-Let me know of the issue if you find it.
+	??? warning "My game is acting weird/my game randomly crashes" Disable mods one by one to see the culprit by deleting mods in :material-folder:==update==.
+Let me know if you find the problem.

 ## Modlist
 === "1.0.8.0"